 One thing you wouldn’t guess by this blog is that I’m not a naturally outgoing person.
 I am quiet and never imagined that the blog would take on a life of its own.
 I am still amazed at people reading it.
 I just hope I can do some good with it.

 My life has been nothing like I envisioned it…

 Married.
 Divorced.
-Somewhat wealthy at one point…now on food stamps.
+Somewhat wealthy at one point…now technically homeless.

 Nearly lost my life three times due to mercury poisoning–woke up in the middle of the night gasping for air (felt like collapsed lung and fluid in the lung).
 The last time, I begged God to just take me.

 I had a wonderful kitty, Sammy, who was diabetic.
 Had her for fourteen years and she was the best companion ever until put to sleep in 2008 due to cancer.
 I like to say that she “chose” us because when we went to the animal shelter, she continually rubbed the cage and purred.